PhilJd/generalize_spatial_relations/README.md

 all scenes.)

 ## Integrate the model into your code
-You can download a pre-trained model trained on all data [here](#todo).
 For a simple example of how you could use this model in your code, see `SpatialRelationCNN/inference_example.py`.
-Please note that the code currently runs on GPU-only.
+Please note that the code currently runs on GPU only.